 We’ve worked on a variety of internal comms projects and believe video has a huge part to play in any internal comms strategy (but we would say that wouldn’t we?).
-Here are 6 ways you can use video to help your internal comms.
+Here are 5 ways you can use video to help your internal communications:

-Use video to help drive your employees to achieving Company targets!
+2. Use video to help drive your employees to achieve Company targets!

-In any business if there’s not strong communication channels between all levels of the business some staff can become unclear about how their daily objectives contribute to the overall company’s larger goals.
+In any business, if there are not strong communication channels between all levels of the business some staff can become unclear about how their daily objectives contribute to the overall company’s larger goals.
 Employees of any business want to feel like what they do on daily basis is somehow helping to achieve the company’s overall targets and successes if not then their job satisfaction will inevitably fall as they won’t feel valued.

 A great way to avoid the above from happening is to create regular short manager interview videos in which the manager identifies the overall company’s targets and how their work contributes to those goals.
 These types of video would help your staff feel much valued and increase motivation to carry out their duties to a higher level.

 Every employee loves their hard work being rewarded with company award evenings, team building day trips and the more glamorous trips like pizza making in Sicily, a weekend away to Amsterdam etc. Yes, those types of trips do exist!
 The stories about these events usually spread like wildfire through the office making those who didn’t win or achieve enough to be on the trip, green with envy and very motivated to gain their own future success!
 This rise in staff morale and competition is priceless but it can be even further enhanced!

 By creating short event videos comprising of interviews and beautiful videography of the event itself.
 The interviews would tell the audience how they won their place on the trip and obviously how much they’ve loved the event.
 This visual presentation would motivate employees far more than the office spoken word as video leaves a far greater emotional impression on people!
 It also would also act as a fantastic PR tool to put on your website or induction events to showcase your great employee care!